A criminal profile of the Gilgo Beach serial killer

 Amber Lynn Costello.

-Although there is a possibility that he availed of their services in the past, we cannot be 100% certain of this.
+Although he may have availed of their services in the past, we cannot be 100% certain of this.

 For example, he may have convinced them to suspend their normal rules of operation by simply offering rates that were much higher than normal.

-Regardless of whether he met them before or not, it is pretty obvious that his victims did not consider him to be a threat.
+Regardless of whether he hired them before, it is obvious that the victims did not consider him a threat.

-Notably, Costello did not express any worries about this client to her roommate.
-Nor did Maureen say anything of note when she called her friend and said that she was meeting a man outside of her hotel.
+Costello did not express any worries about the client to her roommate.
+Nor did Maureen say anything of note when she called her friend and said that she was meeting a man outside her hotel.

-Most of the Long Island serial killer’s victims went missing between June and the start of September.
+Most of the victims went missing between June and the start of September:

 Why does he only seem to strike during the summer?